Nutmeg21/2048_solver/README.md

 **`device unauthorized`**
 * **Cause:** The computer is not trusted by the phone.
 * **Fix:** Unplug the USB cable, plug it back in, and watch your phone screen for the "Allow USB Debugging" prompt.

+## Future Improvements

+**Decrease computing time**
+* Read screen state by raw header
+* Detect average rgb value of corner pixel instead of matching whole tile (Try vector colour matching)
+* Use persistant shell for adb processes

+**Revise heuristic scoring system**
+* Incur penalties for having large value tiles in the middle of the grid
+* Check for monotonicity (Numbers in row/column either increasing or decreasing) - No trapped tiles
+* Highest value tile in the corner